Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 ## Features

 ### Existing features
-- On the Work History page you can click on the dates in the timeline so jump to the appropriate section in the text.
-On Mobile this function sits behind a circular button on the bottom right.
+- On the Work History page there is an additional navigation menu on the left hand side.
+You can click on the dates in this timeline to jump to the appropriate section in the text.

+- On Mobile the feature above sits behind a circular button on the bottom right.
 - When the 'About me' page is loaded, the progressbars are filled in with an animation.

 ### Features Left to Implement